Select a term:

 Vineet Jagadeesan Nair jvineet9@tbp

 Hey everyone!
-I'm a rising senior majoring in Mechanical Engineering and Economics and minoring in EECS, with a passion for energy systems, sustainability and the environment.
+I'm a graduating senior majoring in Mechanical Engineering and Economics and minoring in EECS, with a passion for energy systems, sustainability and the environment.
 Originally from India, I lived in Bahrain for most of my life before moving to Dubai for high school.
 In my spare time, I enjoy hiking, playing tennis, reading and volunteering.
 I'm also a strong believer in sleep, optimism and trying new things!

 Garrett Go garrettgo28@tbp